-Day one in Paris with a nine year old and friend
+Day one in Paris with a nine-year-old and friend

-Exploramum, Explorason, and Explorason are excited !
+Exploramum, Explorason, and Explorason are excited!

-Today we are off to explore Paris !
+Today we are off to explore Paris!

 (I love this beautiful photo of my friend too).

-We decided to purchase a five day pass.
+We decided to purchase a five-day pass.
 It is way cheaper.
-It also gives discounts to some tourist attractions we later find out.
+It also gives discounts to some tourist attractions as we later find out.
 We change trains and pop our heads out of the ‘Citi’ Metro and are right in the heart of Paris.
 Right by the garden markets so in we go for a look.
-Explorafriend comments at how half the stuff is from other countries, and how much cheaper it would be in Indonesia – her favourite place to visit, but of course we are in Paris, and not Bali, so we just look and leave.
+Explorafriend comments at how half the stuff is from other countries, and how much cheaper it would be in Indonesia – her favorite place to visit, but of course we are in Paris, and not Bali, so we just look and leave.
 One of the keys to shopping overseas is making sure what you buy is a genuine ‘souvenir’ and as we have more countries to visit, there is no point buying it here for ten times the price unless it holds a special memory.

 The sun is shining as we cross the River Seine and there are parts of my body that have not seen the sun for a long time.
 Is the world ready for this white skin?
 I joke.

 Notre Dame was on our list and we wanted to go up to the top (side entry) but the line up was over 2 hours, and it is really hot, so we might come back and do that another day.

 Next stop is opposite the Hotel de Ville for a massage!

 While we had a massage, Explorason starts drawing.
 When I look, people are taking photos of HIM!
 I guess Paris is seen as the city of art too!